nonsequitur/smex/README.markdown

 argument for a custom time period in seconds.

 ### Hiding commands
-Set `smex-filter-alist` is a list of regexes that you can use for hiding commands.
+`smex-filter-alist` is a list of regexes that you can use for hiding commands.

 ### Show unbound commands
 `smex-show-unbound-commands` shows frequently used commands that have